Soong Mei-ling

 sister Song Qingling

-Soong Mei-ling (born March 5, 1897, Shanghai, China—died October 23, 2003, New York, New York, U.S.) was a notable Chinese political figure and second wife of the Nationalist Chinese president Chiang Kai-shek.
-Her family was successful, prosperous, and well-connected: her sister Soong Ch’ing-ling (Song Qingling) was the wife of Sun Yat-sen, and her brother T.V.
-Soong was a prominent industrialist and official of the Nationalist Chinese government.
+Soong Mei-ling (born March 5, 1898, Shanghai, China—died October 23, 2003, New York, New York, U.S.) was a notable Chinese political figure and the second wife of Chiang Kai-shek, head of the Nationalist (Kuomingtang) government in China from 1928 to 1949 and subsequently in Taiwan.
+The Soong family was successful, prosperous, and well-connected: her sister Soong Ch’ing-ling (Song Qingling) was the wife of revolutionary leader Sun Yat-sen, and her brother T.V.
+Soong was a prominent industrialist and official of the Chinese government.

-Soong Mei-ling was educated in the United States from 1908 to 1917, when she graduated from Wellesley College, and was thoroughly Americanized.
+Soong Mei-ling was educated in the United States from 1908 to 1917, when she graduated from Wellesley College.
 In 1927 she married Chiang Kai-shek, and she helped introduce him to Western culture and ideas and worked to publicize his cause in the West.
 With her husband, she launched in 1934 the New Life Movement, a program that sought to halt the spread of communism by teaching traditional Chinese values.
-In 1936 Chiang Kai-shek was taken captive by Chang Hsüeh-liang, a warlord who believed the Nationalist government should stop fighting China’s communists and instead concentrate on resisting Japanese aggression; Soong Mei-ling played a major role in the negotiations that led to his release (see Sian [Xi’an] Incident).
+In 1936 Chiang Kai-shek was taken captive by Zhang Xueliang, a warlord who believed the Nationalist government should stop fighting China’s communists and instead concentrate on resisting Japanese aggression; Soong Mei-ling played a major role in the negotiations that led to his release (see Xi’an Incident).